apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 1 row selected (0.133 seconds)
 ```

-Decode the same hexadecimal string into its little endian four-byte signed integer equivalent.
+Decode the same hexadecimal string into an integer using little endian encoding.

 ```
 SELECT CONVERT_FROM(BINARY_STRING('\x00\x00\x00\xC8'), 'INT') AS cnvrt FROM (VALUES (1));